chenbk85/dzenstat/README.md

 some notes
 ----------

+DO NOT ENABLE THE MPD MODULE!
+It somehow enters an infinite loop, freezes dzenstat and eats up all the CPU (and you most probably won't notice it, since dzenstat remains quiet and doesn't indicate the CPU temperature raise).

-Currently there are not scripts to install dzenstat on the system, therefore it must be invoked as described above.
+Currently there are no scripts to install dzenstat on the system, therefore it must be invoked as described above.
 But of course you can change the
 <code>path\_icons</code> variable in the global config file to something like
 <code>/usr/share/dzenstat/icons</code>, put the icons there and install dzenstat
-to <code>/usr/bin</code>.
+to <code>/usr/bin</code> (or the same story, but in <code>~/.local</code>).

 However, as a sane default (= without configuring and installing), dzenstat will assume that you invoke it from the very directory the *icons* folder lies in.